Harvey vs Spellbook: AI Legal Tools Compared (2026)

 Harvey and Spellbook are both AI legal tools, but they serve different markets and solve different problems.
 Harvey is an enterprise AI copilot built for large law firms.
 Spellbook is a Word-based drafting assistant aimed at solo practitioners and small firms.
 Neither is a contract lifecycle management platform.

 If you are evaluating Harvey and Spellbook, you are likely looking for AI to speed up legal work.
 That is exactly what both tools do, but they approach it from opposite ends of the market.
 Harvey targets the world's largest law firms with custom-trained language models and enterprise pricing.
-Spellbook targets individual lawyers and smaller practices with a Microsoft Word plugin powered by GPT-4.
+Spellbook targets individual lawyers and smaller practices with a Microsoft Word add-in.

 This comparison breaks down what each tool actually does, who it is built for, and where the real differences lie.
 We also address a question many teams overlook entirely: whether an AI copilot is what you need in the first place, or whether contract automation solves the actual problem.